exercism/raku/docs/TESTS.md

 hello-world.rakutest ..
 Dubious, test returned 1
 Failed 1/1 subtests
 ```
-You will either need to modify or create a module with the extension `.rakumod`, and
+You will need to modify the module with the extension `.rakumod`, and
 write a solution to pass the tests.
 Once the tests are passing, the output from
 the command above will likely look something like: